JoshCork/blurr/Classroom Material/reflections.md

 # Lesson 2 Material

+## 2/9/2015 - at the very end.
+I can't for the life of me figure out how to optimize this page.
+Not sure what is slowing down the FPS metric.

 ## 2/8/2015 - Final CRP Project Notes

 Goodness - I spent a while on this exercise.
 I believe I've got it up to par now.
 Both mobile and desktop are green.
 PageSpeed would get a big bump if it would compress style-min.css --> but I don't think i have control over that.
 I believe that's a function of the simple server that I'm running on my desktop.